 Criticisms of Persinger and the ‘sensed presence’

-- An attempt to replicate Persinger’s study by Scandinavian researchers apparently failed to duplicate his results.
+- An attempt to replicate Persinger’s study by a team of Scandinavian researchers led by Pehr Granqvist failed to duplicate his results*.
 According to the journalist Will Storr, ‘”I have found out that scientists in Sweden have been trying to replicate Persinger’s experiments – except this time, the helmet wearers were not warned that they were going to be exposed to magnetic fields.
 When the Swedes followed this all-important ‘double-blind protocol’, they concluded that magnetism has no discernible effect effect at all.”

-- The ‘sensed presence’ only explains some types of religious experience e.g. feeling in the presence of God or an angel, Rudolph Otto’s sense of the numinous (a feeling of awe and fear evoked through being in the presence of God e.g. like Moses at the Burning Bush in Exodus Chapter 3).
-In fact, as Otto’s description includes an element of fear, Persinger’s ‘sensed presence’ might explain this aspect of the numinous religious experience because some of Persinger’s experimental subjects became unsettled or genuinely frightened when his helmet stimulated their temporal lobes.
+- The ‘sensed presence’ therefore, at best, perhaps only seems to explain some types of religious experience e.g. feeling in the presence of God or an angel, Rudolph Otto’s sense of the numinous (a feeling of awe and fear evoked through being in the presence of God e.g. like Moses at the Burning Bush in Exodus Chapter 3).
+In fact, as Otto’s description includes an element of fear, Persinger’s ‘sensed presence’ might explain this aspect of the numinous religious experience because some of Persinger’s experimental subjects did apparently become unsettled or genuinely frightened when his helmet stimulated their temporal lobes.
 But it would not explain Buddhist experiences of Nirvana or Enlightenment, for example because they are typically non-theistic i.e. they don’t involve an encounter with a personal, transcendent God.

 - Often people report feelings of oneness with the universe.
 For example, one woman who was dying of cancer had a religious experience whilst meditating that made her unafraid of death.
 She wrote ‘My self, my body is dissolved in phenomena like a sky’s rainbow caught in a soap bubble’.
-This kind of experience is sometimes not temporary and is quite unlike what Persinger’s subjects said about their experience.
+This kind of experience is sometimes not temporary and is quite unlike what Persinger’s subjects said about their experience, as noted by Horgan.

 - A study of Buddhists doing meditation (already referenced above) found that parts of the brain other than the temporal lobes were involved.
 Using a brain imaging technique, Andrew Newberg, a radiologist at the University of Pennsylvania and his team studied a group of Tibetan Buddhist monks as they meditated for approximately one hour.
 When they reached a deep, meditative state, they were asked to pull a kite string to their right, releasing an injection of a radioactive tracer.
 By injecting a tiny amount of radioactive marker into the bloodstream of a deep meditator, the scientists soon saw how the dye moved to active parts of the brain.
 Later, once the subjects had finished meditating, the regions were imaged and the meditation state compared with the normal waking state.
 The scans provided remarkable clues about what goes on in the brain during meditation.
 “There was an increase in activity in the front part of the brain, the area that is activated when anyone focuses attention on a particular task,” Dr Newberg explained.
 In addition, a notable decrease in activity in the back part of the brain, or parietal lobe, recognised as the area responsible for orientation, reinforced the general suggestion that meditation leads to a lack of spatial awareness.
 Dr Newberg explained (again as has already been noted above) that : “During meditation, people have a loss of the sense of self and frequently experience a sense of no space and time and that was exactly what we saw.”
 Newberg and his collaborator Waldman also produced the same results with Franciscan nuns engaged in contemplative prayer.